"Two wrongs may not make a right but a thousand wrongs make a writer.”

 The rooster struts like a king, high-stepping his fiefdom and puffed up with self-importance.
 But should a hawk glide overhead, he’s the first to run for cover.
 The flock crowds together in mass squawking confusion, the chaos of a blitzkrieg, the theater full of smoke.
 Chickens are vulnerable but they aren’t stupid.
 They have a highly developed sixth sense when it comes to the hawk flying overhead.

-Now, back to the rooster in question from Part I, you couldn’t turn your back on him or he’d stab you in the ankle with his spurs.
+Now, back to the rooster in question from Part I (below), you couldn’t turn your back on him or he’d stab you in the ankle with his spurs.
 Grown large over time and covered with keratin, they were sharp as spears.
 He was horny as a goat.
 As soon as we opened the door to the coop, the hens rushed out to grab the first worm or the unsuspecting grasshopper, but he’d jump on them in dizzying succession, servicing the flock of fifty within a minute.
 We often wondered, how much fun could that be?

 One of our customers taught middle school, and she had a 6-egg incubator in the classroom.
 The kids loved watching the process, typically 21 days, from the first movement inside the egg, to a crack in the shell, to the chick emerging wet and dazed.
 Her success rate was phenomenal until the year only one hatched from the incubator.
 The children grew fond of him and named him Wilson from the Tom Hanks film, the lone survivor.
 But as Wilson sprouted the early markings of a rooster nobody wanted to take him home, and she asked us if we’d take him back.